ozzie-lam/rebyte-docs/agents/quick-start.md

 # Quick Start

-Welcome!
-We will build a weather agent in 5 minutes.
+We will show you how to build a grammar agent in 5 minutes.

 ## Step 1: Create an Agent